Updated: 15 January 2023

 The processing of personal data shall be allowed subject to adherence to the principles of transparency, legitimate purpose, and proportionality.
 (Section 18, Rule IV, Ibid.)

 a.
 Transparency.
 The data subject must be aware of the nature, purpose, and extent of the processing of his or her personal data, including the risks and safeguards involved, the identity of personal information controller, his or her rights as a data subject, and how these can be exercised.
 Any information and communication relating to the processing of personal data should be easy to access and understand, using clear and plain language.
 (Section 18[a], Rule IV, Ibid.)

 b.
 Legitimate purpose.
 The processing of information shall be compatible with a declared and specified purpose which must not be contrary to law, morals, or public policy.
 (Section 18[b], Rule IV, Ibid.)

 c.
 Proportionality.
 The processing of information shall be adequate, relevant, suitable, necessary, and not excessive in relation to a declared and specified purpose.
 Personal data shall be processed only if the purpose of the processing could not reasonably be fulfilled by other means.
 (Section 18[c], Rule IV, Ibid.)

-3. General principles in collection, processing and retention.
 The processing of personal data shall adhere to the following general principles in the collection, processing, and retention of personal data (Section 19[c], Rule IV, Ibid.):

-a.
 Collection must be for a declared, specified, and legitimate purpose.
 (Section 19[a], Rule IV, Ibid.)

 1) Consent is required prior to the collection and processing of personal data, subject to exemptions provided by the Act and other applicable laws and regulations.
 When consent is required, it must be time-bound in relation to the declared, specified and legitimate purpose.
 Consent given may be withdrawn.
 (Section 19[a], Rule IV, Ibid.):